-The applicant proposes to remove 34 mature trees and preserve 5 trees on-site which are located along the southern boundary of the property.
-Out of the 34 trees to be removed, 2 are deemed as protected trees as defined in the Sunnyvale Municipal Code.
-The project proposes to install (35) new 24-box trees and (10) 36-inch boxes tree as well as other various landscaping including shrubs and groundcover.
+The applicant proposes to remove 39 mature trees consisting of Chinese Elms, London Plane, Red Oak, Red Maple, and palm trees.
+Out of the 39 trees to be removed, 2 are deemed as protected trees as defined in the Sunnyvale Municipal Code.
+The project proposes to install (27) new 24-box trees, (10) 36-inch boxes tree and (33) 48-inch box trees as well as other various landscaping including shrubs and groundcover.

-Initial Study Checklist Project Title: Hilton Homewood Suites File # 2015-7686 Page 3 of 34
+Initial Study Checklist Project Title: Hilton Homewood Suites File # 2016-7898

-Construction Activities and Schedule: Construction activities include full demolition of all existing buildings and paving on the project site and construction of a 131 room hotel with associated on-site and off-site improvements and underground garage.
+Construction Activities and Schedule: Construction activities include full demolition of all existing buildings and paving on the project site and construction of a 127- room hotel with associated on-site and off-site improvements and underground garage.
 The project will be subject to the Sunnyvale Municipal Code requirements for construction noise and hours of construction contained in Chapter 16.08.030.

 Construction is estimated to span 23 months, which is typical for a project of this size.
-Demolition is likely to commence in spring, 2017.
+Demolition is likely to commence in spring, 2018.
 The remaining time will include construction of buildings, excavation for an underground parking garage, on-site improvements and off-site improvements.
 Construction would not include deep pile foundations or pile driving or jack hammers.